azukashi/hoshiro/README.md

 | `/:region/graduated` | GET    | -                      | -        | `/my/graduated`        |
 | `/:region/:handle`   | GET    | `/:handle`             | Yes      | `/id/@amayaclorentine` |

-## 🙌 Contributing

-If you are interested in contributing to the data, please kindly wait for `POST` endpoints being developed.
-When it ready, you can directly contribute by just sending POST request to the API server.

 ## 💖 Thanks to

 -   [Bun.sh](https://bun.sh) for their super-fast runtime